|

 the track?”
 That’s the fun part – using

 the data to improve your performance.
+What about accuracy and resolution?

-The accuracy of the Corsa system is more than adequate for
+(Back To Top) The accuracy of the Corsa system is more than adequate for

 almost any application.
 Wireless Corsa Data Loggers are 16 bits digital